-At the end of the 6 month active time period, the immediate supervisor meets with the employee and informs the employee of the inactive status of the oral reminder, and commends the employee for improved performance.
+At the end of the six month active time period, the immediate supervisor meets with the employee and informs the employee of the inactive status of the oral reminder, and commends the employee for improved performance.
 The supervisor notes the inactive status on the Employee's Performance Record sheet.
 The original memo should be removed from the supervisor's operating file and be returned to the employee.
+A copy shall also be forwarded to the Regional/Department Human Resources Office.

-B. Written Reminder/DML:
+B. Written Reminder/DML

-At the end of the 12 month active time period for the written reminder and the 12 month active time period for the DML, the supervisor initiates a typed memo advising the employee of the inactive status of the step, commends the employees improved performance, and removes all reference from the 701 file.
+At the end of the 12-month active time period for the written reminder and the 12-month active time period for the DML, the supervisor initiates a typed memo advising the employee of the inactive status of the step, commends the employee's improved performance, and removes all reference from the 701 File.
 Copies are distributed to all who were previously copied on the written reminder or DML letters with the exception of the 701 file.
-The supervisor also notes the inactive status on the Employee's Performance Record Sheet.
+The supervisor also notes the inactive status on the Employee's Performance Record sheet.
+A copy of the original written reminder and letter confirming the DML shall be forwarded to the Regional/Department Human Resources Office.

 VII.
-RECOGNIZING GOOD PERFORAMONE
+RECOGNIZING GOOD PERFORMANCE

 The supervisor is a very important member of the work group.
-Since the supervisor's job is to get work done through others, it is essential that energies be concentrated on helping employees be as successful as possible.
+Since the supervisor's job is to get work down through others, it is essential that energies be concentrated on helping employees be as successful as possible.
 What a supervisor expects of an employee and the way the employee is treated to a large extent determines that employee's performance.
 Good performance is a shared responsibility.